 Each subject has a programme of Home Learning tasks linked to the programme of study.
 Home Learning can be completed at home but can also be completed at school.
 The Library Resource Centre (LRC), for example, is open each morning at 8.15am and closes at 4.00pm as well as being open to students at break and lunchtime.
 In addition, many departments will organise after school and lunchtime study sessions to help students with their studies.

-*These times and opportunities for support are currently amended due to COVID 19 restrictions.
 The LRC are running a Home Learning Club, times and locations for that are shown on the below Home Learning Support Sessions document.

 Home Learning for Years 7-9 will be set as given by each faculty policy.